ESMValGroup/ESMValTool/doc/sphinx/source/introduction.rst

 ----------------

-The `ESMValTool Discussions page <https://github.com/ESMValGroup/ESMValTool/discussions>`__ is open for all general and technical questions on the ESMValTool, for example about installation, application, development, etc.
+The `ESMValTool Discussions page <https://github.com/ESMValGroup/ESMValTool/discussions>`__ is open for all general and technical questions on the ESMValTool: installation, application, development, or any other question or comment you may have.

 .. _core-team: